gentianlloshi/kuranifisnikapp/Search_Implementation.md

 ---
 ## 20. Summary
 The current search solution balances implementation complexity and performance using a single in-memory inverted index with normalized, prefix-extended tokens.
-It meets responsiveness goals but leaves room for improved ranking sophistication, persistence, and UX refinements.
+It meets responsiveness goals; a fuzzy-but-gated layer improves relevance.
+Next steps are persisted index tuning and multi-field ranking sophistication.

 ---
 ## 21. Unified Executive Summary & Final Action Plan (From Field Analysis)